microsoft/LUIS-Samples/examples/demo-Upload-utterances-from-iot-lights/readme.md

 Any intent or entity uploaded that is not found in your LUIS app will cause an error.
 It is important that all intents and entities used in the batch already exist in the app.

 ### Errors in output file of the application
-The final response body from upload api is in the 'utterances.upload.json' file.
+The final response body from upload API is in the 'utterances.upload.json' file.
 This file will be an array of responses, one response for each item in the batch.

 Each item in the batch can succeed or fail independent of any other item, so it is important to check the response.